yurisuika/Zehn/README.md

 ![color](https://raw.githubusercontent.com/yurisuika/Zehn/refs/heads/assets/color.png)

 ### Mascots
 You can give your waifu a home in your library by adding a mascot in Steam's UI folder.
 From the Steam directory, place your `waifu` image in `~/steamui/mascots/` and enjoy.
-Supports JPG, GIF, and PNG file types.
+Supports JPG, GIF, and PNG file types (you must set the file type in the settings).

 ![waifu](https://raw.githubusercontent.com/yurisuika/Zehn/refs/heads/assets/waifu.png)